Here are answers to common questions about the application process, requirements, and the AltaMed Family Medicine Residency Program.

 7. Do you train residents who are international medical graduates (IMG)?

-Yes, but priority is given to U.S. graduates.
+Yes, we welcome IMGs.
 Additional requirements for graduates of international medical schools (except Canadian) students include:

 - Six to 12 months of U.S.-based, hands-on clinical experience (preferably in primary care)